ClaireDMT/ClaireDMT/README.md

-## Hi there ,I am Claire :wave:
+## Hi there, I am Claire :wave:

 I am a freelancer developer based in Berlin, Germany.
-I work with Ruby, Rails, JS, React, Gatsby/Jekyll.
+I work with Ruby, Rails, JavaScript, React, Gatsby, and Jekyll.
-I have a new obsession for database optimization... :elephant:

-I like trekking & yoga for the body, and old movies or going to exhibitions for new discoveries. :mountain: :movie_camera:
-Ocasionally knitt, buy too many plants or video/board game a little bit. :potted_plant: :video_game:
+I teach programming at [Le Wagon](https://github.com/lewagon)

+🪄 I am currently working on diverse [projects](https://www.clairedemont.com/#portfolio). <---- If you are curious 📫 You can reach me at claire.edith.demont@gmail.com.

+👩‍💻 Pronouns: She/Her
+🇩🇪 I am learning German (B2 ongoing)
+🐧 I am enrolled in a Linux certification through the Linux Foundation.
+⚡ Fun fact: I have over at least 40 plants (counter has stopped...) 🪴.

+In my free time you will find me either hiking :mountain:, at the movies, swimming in one of many Berlin's lake 🏊‍♀️, or cooking a 3h Ottolenghi's recipe (yes, it's a cult).